‘GoT’ Star Kit Harington Reveals His First Time Was Very Different From Jon Snow

 “Because the country is beautiful, because the Northern Lights are magical, and because it was there that I fell in love,” he shared.
 “If you’re already attracted to someone, and then they play your love interest in the show, it becomes very easy to fall in love.”

-Harington’s romance isn’t the only thing that keeps him pre-occupied these days.
+Harington’s romance isn’t the only thing that keeps him preoccupied these days.
 Time reports that one of Harington’s favorite things to do is play the classic board game, Risk.
 The actor plays the game with his fellow co-stars during the many hours of downtime, especially considering how the sun sets around 4:00 in Iceland.

 According to Hollywood Life, filming the new season of Game of Thrones is currently underway in Iceland.
 Harington and a number of his co-stars have been spotted in the country as they prepare for another season of the hit show.
 An official premiere date has not been announced.